Annotation Configuration

 Example Explanation

-field when modifying user information, regardless of whether its value is empty.
-We can achieve this using the updateStrategy
+Suppose we have a User entity class containing a nickname field.
+We want to always update the nickname field when modifying user information, regardless of whether its value is empty.
+We can use the updateStrategy property of the @TableField annotation to achieve this:

 import com.baomidou.mybatisplus.annotation.TableField;import com.baomidou.mybatisplus.annotation.FieldStrategy;